Skip to content

 Integrating MPCP natively requires effort on both sides of every payment:

-• Budget owner side: run a Policy Authority server, publish policies, issue PolicyGrants, and integrate the wallet-sdk into the spending agent
+• Budget owner side: run a Policy Authority server, publish policies, issue PolicyGrants, and integrate the gateway client into the spending agent

 • Merchant side: integrate the merchant-sdk, accept SBA artifacts, and verify the authorization chain